Both inpatient and outpatient substance abuse treatment have unique benefits and drawbacks. Learn the differences to decide which is best for you.

 Features of Outpatient Rehab

-Like inpatient programs, the programming used during outpatient programs can vary widely between facilities.
+Like inpatient programs, the programming used during outpatient alcohol treatment and drug rehab programs can vary widely between facilities.
 However, most outpatient services include most or some of the following features:

 - An average length of three months

 - Individual, group and family therapy

 There are both pros and cons of outpatient care which should be carefully considered.
 Some outpatient benefits include:

 - Flexibility in scheduling

 - Reduced likelihood of needing to travel outside the local community to find services